AlexNavarroLlecha/Project-Week-1-Build-Your-Own-Game/your-project/README.md

 ## Workflow
 Outline the workflow you used in your project.
 What are the steps you went through?
+-look for information
+-plane the steps of the git and forking it.
+-do the step by step in the next points
 -player amount (limit between 20 and 500)
--the bets of each one: player and dealer
+-bet
 -random of cards deck = total of 4 * 24
 -the hand of the player and the dealer
--player bet in this round, say dealer bets de same (multiply by 2 de bet) -do the show the cards of player and dealer just 1 bi set [0] -result comparison: yes hand> 21: out / yes
+-player bet in this round, say dealer bets de same (multiply by 2 de bet) -do the show the cards of player and dealer just 1 for set [0] -result comparison: yes hand> 21: out / yes
 -ask if you want another letter or not
 -compare result of both by summing the values
--if you win by 21 or more than the dealer
+-decide to keep playing or not
+-check errors
+-update the readme

 ## Organization
 How did you organize your work?
 Did you use any tools like a kanban board?